CyberDani/Programming-puzzle-pieces/README.md

 ### Latest changes

+- [x] Add personal recommendation for a great first book (2019.10.01)
-- [x] Adding new links to online resources (2019.09.29)
+- [x] Add new links to online resources (2019.09.29)
 - [x] Moving different topics into different wiki pages, it looks too overcrowded from now to keep all in the main page (2019.09.28)
-- [x] Detaching online learning links from the backlog, added freely accessible books (2019.09.26)
+- [x] Detach online learning links from the backlog, added freely accessible books (2019.09.26)
-- [x] Detaching practice links from the backlog (2019.09.25)
+- [x] Detach practice links from the backlog (2019.09.25)
-- [x] Added Antipatterns to design patterns, finish it as part1 because it looks busy to extend in the future (2019.09.21)
+- [x] Add Antipatterns to design patterns, finish it as part1 because it looks busy to extend in the future (2019.09.21)
-- [x] Added RAII to Principles (2019.09.14)
+- [x] Add RAII to Principles (2019.09.14)
 - [x] Redesign Design Patterns, increase font size for better readability (2019.09.10)
 - [x] Detaching principles from the main image (2019.08.25)
 - [x] Design fixes were made on design patterns (2019.07.22)
-- [x] Added new design patterns: Distribution patterns, Safety and Reliability patterns (2019.07.21)
-- [x] Added resource design patterns, minor design fixes were made (2019.07.18)

 ### How can I contribute?